 If you have been exposed to a possible tick bite and are experiencing flu-like symptoms, see your doctor right away.

 We do know the new tick disease is contracted by the bite of the deer tick.
 To avoid coming in contact with B. Miyamotoi take the necessary precautions you have been taking to avoid Lyme Disease.
 Avoiding tick exposure and tick bites starts with your property, where you spend the most time outdoors.
-Mosquito Squad of Central Mass offers traditional barrier spray that eliminates ticks and mosquitoes on contact.
+Mosquito Squad of Central Mass offers traditional barrier treatment that eliminates ticks and mosquitoes on contact.
 Add our tick tubes to intensify the success of your season long tick control program.